 - Please have your syllabus on hand to help keep up with all of the reading and writing deadlines.
-Note: your TA will allow time for discussion of assignment prompts. - Readings: The reading for this class will ebb and flow.
+Note: your TA will allow time for discussion of assignment prompts. - Section Grade (20%): The reading for this class will ebb and flow.
 You are expected to read the assigned readings prior to section and show up to discussion section with questions, comments, and opinions about what you have read.
-Make sure to allow enough time in your schedule to read thoroughly and critically. - Reflections: On three designated days, you will write a brief five hundred (500) word reflection on the day's assignment.
-These are "free writing" exercises and will not have a prompt. - Virtual Museum Tour: A five hundred (500) word reflection on the Virtual Museum Tour activity is due July 6 at 12:00pm.
-Further instructions regarding format and content will be distributed before the reflection is due. - Paper #1: A one thousand (1000) word essay is due July 9 at 12:00pm.
+You will want to read carefully, critically, and identify questions, problems, contradictions, and critiques about what you have read.
+Bring those issues to section and be prepared to respond to the questions, problems, contradictions, and critiques that your classmates have also brought forth for the day.
+With that kind of active reading and participation, you will have productive discussions that will help you not only to come to terms with the topics discussed, but in a broader way to develop your own voice as a scholar! - Note: A big component of active learning is also active listening.
+For shy students who are often careful listeners, I would encourage you to challenge yourself to come out of your shell at least once per class and engage with a question or problem that your TA or another student has posed.
+For the more gregarious students, however, I would coach you to practice active listening, and to engage directly with comments that other students have made, in order to make sure you are not dominating the discussion with all your own ideas. - Virtual Museum Tour: A five hundred (500) word reflection on the Virtual Museum Tour activity is due July 5 at 11:59pm.
+Further instructions regarding format and content will be distributed before the reflection is due. - Paper #1: A one thousand (1000) word essay is due July 10 at 11:59pm.
 This paper counts toward the course's writing requirement.
-Further instructions regarding format and content will be distributed before the paper is due. - Midterm Exam: A take home midterm exam covering all material up to that point is due on July 16 at 12:00pm. - Paper #2: A one thousand (1000) word essay on primary documents in the digital reader is due July 23 at 12:00pm.
+Further instructions regarding format and content will be distributed before the paper is due. - Midterm Exam: A take home midterm exam covering all material up to that point is due on July 17 at 11:59pm. - Paper #2: A one thousand (1000) word essay on primary documents in the digital reader is due July 31 at 11:59pm.
 This paper counts toward the course's writing requirement.
-Further instructions regarding format and content will be distributed before the paper is due. - Final Exam: A take home final exam covering all material from the midterm through the end of class is due on August 6 at 12:00pm.
+Further instructions regarding format and content will be distributed before the paper is due. - Final Exam: A take home final exam covering all material from the midterm through the end of class is due on August 5 at 12:00pm.